ugur-akin/algo-robo/README.md

 ## AlgoRobo,

-# A Game Designed To Introduce Thinking Like A Programmer
+# A Game Designed To Encourage Thinking Like A Programmer